 Click to Expand

 Disrupting the Trojan WarNine years into the siege of Troy, the greatest Achaean warrior, Achilles, is sidelined by rage and resentment following a conflict with his commander, Agamemnon.
 This short but intense phase of warfare leads to devastating losses on both sides, conflict among the gods, and great tragedy on a human level.
 Rage! by Greg R. Fishbone is a disruptive retelling of Homer's Iliad, restoring diversity, inclusion, and equity to a three-thousand-year-old Greek Epic tradition.
-While the manuscript is in the drafting stage, new installments will be released every Sunday for free public review.
-Posted chapters are prone to additional editing, and your feedback will help shape the published edition.
+Additional weekly installments have been paused, but existing chapters remain available.

 Disrupting the Trojan War--Again!